20 Veterinarians Speak About Things Pet Owners Should Know About Their Pets

 4. Don't complain about boundaries.

 5. Your cat is not a jerk if it urinates outside the box.
-Maybe it has an infection
+Maybe it has an infection.

 Moreover, veterinarians can provide valuable insights into common misconceptions surrounding pet care.
-For instance, the belief that neutering leads to laziness or weight gain is a widespread myth.

-6. Obese pet is not cute
+6. An obese pet is not cute.

 8. Neutering cats does not make them fat or lazy.

 Veterinarians emphasize the importance of preventative care in maintaining pet health.
-Regular check-ups, vaccinations, and dental care can prevent many health issues before they arise.

 9. Animals are not house decorations.